anantsimran/albatross-vision-3DFaceModelling/albatross-Facial Points Detection/README.md

 `To Train:`

-*Upload the training xml and use shapePredictor.py to create
+*Upload the training xml and use shapePredictor.py to create shapePredictor.dat*

+*Training params can be altered in shapePredictor.py*